- Live Rates

 If you are planning to sell your home before that 5 years is up, you can essentially save money by taking advantage of a lower interest rate compared to the rate you would get with a 30-year fixed rate mortgage.

-Granted, rates are extremely low right now for fixed-rate home loans, so there is still an argument to be made for these types of home loan programs.
+There is still an argument to be made for fixed-rate home loan programs.
 But ARMs can also offer some savings in certain situations.

 ARM loans fell out of favor during the housing crash of the last decade.
 The adjustable-mortgage products in use back then sometimes had features that made them somewhat risky as a lending product.
 But the ARM loans of today are different, and arguably better.